davorluc/monad-torrent/README.md

 # monad-torrent

-A simple torrent client written in Haskell using the BRIKS library
+A simple torrent client written in Haskell using the BRICK library

 Useful commands: